syncfusion/essential-ui-kit-for-blazor/README.md

 If you'd like to request a new block or report a bug with existing blocks, you can either raise a request directly on GitHub or submit it through our [feedback portal](https://www.syncfusion.com/feedback/blazor-components).

 ## License
-The blocks in the Blazor application are built using HTML, CSS, TypeScript, and Syncfusion Blazor Components.
+The blocks in the Blazor application are built using HTML, CSS, C#, and Syncfusion Blazor Components.
 The blocks code is free to use, but licensing for the Syncfusion Blazor Components part is alone required to ensure smooth browsing and viewing of the blocks.
 For more details about Syncfusion Blazor Components licensing, please refer [here](https://blazor.syncfusion.com/documentation/getting-started/license-key/overview).

 ## About Syncfusion
 Founded in 2001 and headquartered in Research Triangle Park, N.C., Syncfusion has more than 33,000 customers and more than 1 million users, including large financial institutions, Fortune 500 companies, and global IT consultancies.